pbonte/roxi/README.md

 RoXi can be included as a library, run in server mode through CLI or in the browser using web assembly.
+You can try it out in your [own browser](https://pbonte.github.io/roxi/index.html)!

 ## RoXi Server